D I X I E A M A T E U R R A D I O C L U B , I N C .

 Amateur Radio Operators who is a resident of Utah may apply to the the state of Utah Department of Motor Vehicles (UDMV) to obtain special callsign license plates.
 There is a one-time fee of $13 required to obtain the plates.Form TC-817, "Application for Personalized Plates"

-Please click on the Utah license plate (or THIS LINK) to view information on how to obtain a set of callsign license plates for one of your vehicles.
+Please click on THIS LINK to view information on how to obtain a set of callsign license plates for one of your vehicles.

 You can also use this direct link below to open a PDF file to fill in the information using your computer and then print the form to mail in to the Utah DMV: